faizfrds/biz-mapper/README.md

 # biz-mapper

 ## Abstract
 The Autonomous Urban Planner is an agent-driven web application that automates complex urban site selection.
-Users provide natural language business goals, and an AI agent autonomously queries demographic and geographic data to provide ranked recommendations visualized on an interactive map.
+Users provide their business goals, and a multi-agentic AI system autonomously queries demographic and geographic data to provide ranked recommendations visualized on an interactive map.
+The agents are powered by Google ADK through the Reasoning-Act-Observe principle, enhanced with its connections to Google BigQuery and Google Maps SDK for automatic information retrieval.

 ## Objectives
 Natural Language Site Selection: Translate vague goals into structured data queries.

 Transparent Reasoning: Visualize the agent’s "Chain of Thought" as it filters neighborhoods.

 Data-Driven Accuracy: Leverage massive datasets (Census, OSM) for high-fidelity scoring.

 Interactive Visualization: Use Google Maps to provide a spatial context for the final output.

 ### Design Doc